 In May the weather is generally nice, even in the north of the state, but the busy summer season hasn’t yet kicked in. —Sheri Doyle, Trusted Travel Expert for Washington, Oregon, and California

-Read Sheri’s Insider’s Guide to Your Perfect California Coast Road Trip, and reach out to her through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Your Perfect California Coast Road Trip, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 The American West for River Rafting